 - Salt & cracked pepper to taste

-- optional: parsley and feta cheese, for garnish
+- optional: parsley and feta cheese (if not vegan), for garnish

 - Start by cooking your quinoa as directed on the package.